pivotal/docs-tap/app-sso/tutorials/service-operators/identity-providers.hbs.md

 - `.openID.authorizationUri` (optional): The URI for performing an authorization request and obtaining an `authorization_code`.
 - `.openID.tokenUri` (optional): The URI for performing a token request and obtaining a token.
 - `.openID.jwksUri` (optional): The JSON Web Key Set (JWKS) endpoint for obtaining the JSON Web Keys to verify token signatures.
-- `.openID.userinfoUri` (optional): The userinfo URI used to obtain additional identity claims from the upstream IDP.
+- `.openID.userinfoUri` (optional): The URI for obtaining the additional identity claims from the upstream IdP (identity provider).
 - `.openID.roles.fromUpstream.claim` (optional): Selects which claim in the `id_token` contains the `roles` of the user. `roles` is not a standard OpenID Connect claim.
 When `ClientRegistrations` has a `roles` scope, it  populates the `roles` claim in the `id_token` issued by the `AuthServer`.
   For more information, see [OpenID external groups mapping](#openid-external-groups-mapping).